SunitBhopal94/SunitBhopal94.github.io/README.md

 * Providing financial reports to stakeholders and end users using Microsoft excel.

 ## Harrington Hoists | Warehouse Lead
-Jul 2017 - Apr 2021<br>
+### Jul 2017 - Apr 2021<br>
-As a Warehouse Lead at Harrington Hoists, I was responsible for overseeing warehouse operations and ensuring efficient and accurate inventory management.<br>My key responsibilities included:<br>
+As a Warehouse Lead at Harrington Hoists, I was responsible for overseeing warehouse operations and ensuring efficient and accurate inventory management.My key responsibilities included:<br>
 * Managed a team of warehouse staff, providing training and guidance to ensure smooth operations.
 * Inspected products for defects/damages and examined ingoing and outgoing shipments.
 * Assembled and filled orders to be shipped to customers and prepared all shipping documentation.